Henry Adrian Churchill: Family and early life

-He married Maria Braniefska (b.
+He married Maria Braniewska (b.
 Warsaw 1839? – d.
 Pará, Brazil 1905) with whom he had 7 children.
 Four of his five sons, Harry Lionel (1860–1924), Sidney John Alexander (1862–1921), William Algernon (1865–1947), and George Percy (1877-1973) followed him into the diplomatic service.

 Education

 In 1837, when aged nine, his father sent him to England to attend boarding schools in Ewell and then Kentish Town, where he learnt English and mathematics.

 In 1841 he went to Lycée Louis-le-Grand in Paris where he studied languages, mathematics, and art.
 In 1846 he returned to Constantinople aged 18.

 Career

 Turco-Persian Boundary Commission

 In 1848 at the age of 20 Churchill began his career in the service of the Crown by assisting the British Commission for the Delimitation of the Turco-Persian Boundary as part of the 1849–52 Turco-Persian Frontier Commission.

 While serving in the Frontier Commission, along with friend and fellow archaeologist William Loftus and a detachment of troops, he rode across the desert and marshes of Chaldaea from the Euphrates to the lower Tigris, observing remains as they went.
 During their travels Churchill made extensive detailed drawings and sketches, which were subsequently deposited in the British Museum and the Geological Society.

 From 1850-52 he was Secretary and Interpreter to the Commission, and in 1852 was appointed 3rd Paid Attaché in Teheran.